Testimony of an expatriate in India

 Why go to India?
-I’ve been asked this question dozens of times.
+A recurring question I’ve been asked dozens of times.
 And why not?
-I’d never been there before, never having set foot in Asia, but I was counting on going there one day after having been all over Europe.
-You might as well seize this opportunity to see something different, to see a country as an expatriate and not just as a tourist.
+I’d never been there before, never set foot in Asia, but I had every intention of going there one day after wandering all over Europe.
+I might as well seize the opportunity to see something different, to see a country as an expatriate and not just as a tourist.

 Working abroad?
 I’ve never been opposed to it, quite the contrary.
 As long as the job I’m offered appeals to me and the destination appeals to me, I see no reason to hesitate.
-I’m young and childless and my family ties are limited, so it’s time to travel.
+I’m young and childless, and my family ties are limited, so now’s the time to travel.

 Am I ready to enter the professional world?
-Of course, since the end of my IUT in fact, but my studies haven’t finished so I’m not there yet.
-And I’ve already “entered the professional world” – I’ve just spent a year there.
+Of course, since the end of my IUT in fact, but my studies aren’t finished yet, so I’m not there yet.
+Besides, I’ve already “entered the professional world” – I’ve just spent a year there.

 What did my one-year stay in India bring me?
 On a cultural level, there’s no doubt about it, Indian culture is so diverse, and then I went on to China and Thailand.
 A year abroad without immersing yourself in the culture is impossible.
-In terms of language, a year’s immersion in an English-speaking country is bound to improve your English.
-On a technical level, I was finally able to see what it was like to be an engineer, since that’s the position I held during the year in the research laboratory.
-An engineer is first and foremost a manager, and this year I’ve learned how to lead a team, manage my projects, deal with problems… and all that in complete autonomy.
+In terms of language, a year’s immersion in an English-speaking country can only improve your English.
+On a technical level, I was finally able to see what it’s like to be an engineer, since that’s the position I held during the year in the research laboratory.
+An engineer is first and foremost a manager, and this year I learned how to lead a team, manage my projects, solve problems… and all that in complete autonomy.

-What a question!
+What questions!
 Enough to write a novel, in several volumes.

 The most astonishing?
 Permanent contradiction.
-Everywhere in India, unlike in South America, the poor live with the rich, meaning that in between the beautiful villas of wealthy families, there are always a few handcrafted tents inhabited by very poor families.
-People have understood that they need each other: the rich offer small jobs to the poor in exchange for a wage: gardening, walking the dog, chopping wood, digging a hole, a swimming pool… And Indians are not naturally envious of others, money doesn’t necessarily have any value, what matters most is religion, so even the most destitute people will have a smile on their face.
-This is the biggest part of Indian magic, beyond history and religion: just smile at someone and you’ll get a smile in return, or a wave from the children.
+Everywhere in India, unlike in South America, the poor live with the rich, i.e. between two beautiful villas of well-to-do families, there are always a few handcrafted tents inhabited by very poor families.
+People have understood that they need each other: the rich offer small jobs to the poor in exchange for a salary: gardening, walking the dog, chopping wood, digging a hole, a swimming pool… And the Indians are not naturally envious of others; money doesn’t necessarily have any value, what matters most is religion, so even the most destitute people will have a smile on their face.
+That’s the biggest part of Indian magic, beyond history and religion: all you have to do is smile at someone, and you’ll get a smile in return, or a wave from the children.

 There are so many differences that make you hate the country and swear you’ll never set foot in it again, or fall in love with it…